Starting a business in the construction industry is both exciting and terrifying for many people.

 Once you start your business with a construction equipment loan be sure to read about 7 tips for marketing your construction business.

 As soon as you're ready to Apply online for a construction equipment loan.
-Feel free to call Trust Capital and speak with a construction equipment loan specialist that can take your application over the phone at 866-458-4777.
-We will give you a no obligation approval in two hours.
+Feel free to call Trust Capital and speak with a heavy equipment leasing specialist that can take your application over the phone at 866-458-4777.
+We will give you a no obligation approval in two hours that you can go use at an auction, dealer or private party seller.